 2. Keep your domain short and sweet.
 You do not want to use a lot of characters, because this increases the chances of people typing the wrong domain.
 When this happens, potential customers might think your website is faulty instead of realizing their own mistake.
 Unfortunately, some business owners forsake professionalism for cleverness, as with the domain rentmenow.com.
 That domain is indeed short, but what kind of business does it refer to?
 Does this sound like the name for a storage company called Secure Onsite Storage?
 Use good judgment when branding your business with a domain name.

 4. Remain professional.
 Although it might be boring, choose a professional domain that is not embarrassing for potential clients to type.
 Refrain from names such as sexysusiesandwiches.com.
 That domain is too long and cumbersome.
 On the other hand, depending on how you brand your business, a provocative domain name could work.
-Consider the restaurant in Atlanta called The Slutty Vegan at sluttyveganatl.com.
+Consider the restaurant in Atlanta called The Slutty Vegan at www.sluttyveganatl.com.
 This domain is short, catchy, uses a variation of their business name, and suggests they might open other locations in other cities, thus tagging this one with “atl”.

 In choosing a domain name for your business, imagine what potential clients might think of you personally and your business based on your choice.
 Will it inspire confidence or deter mature customers?
 Does the domain hint at the kind of business you own or the services you provide?
 If not, please try again.

 Ashan R. Hampton is a long-time English instructor turned entrepreneur.
-Through her company, Onyx Online Education & Training, she offers online courses and print books on grammar, proofreading, business writing and communication for personal and professional development to individuals and corporations.
+She is also a proud graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock under the direction of Dr. C. Earl Ramsey, Emeritus.
+Through her company, Onyx Online Education & Training, she offers online writing courses and print books for academic and professional development to individuals and corporations.
+She is also a prolific published author of several books on a variety of topics.
 To find out more about Ashan's work, visit www.arhampton.com.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT

-© 2015-2020 by Ashan R. Hampton, Onyx Online Education & Training.
+© 2015-2022 by Ashan R. Hampton, Onyx Online Education & Training.
 All rights reserved.